 Whether you're whale-watching in South Africa, admiring the leaf turn in New England or Japan, here are the best places to visit from September to March.

 Aurora Borealis is one of the most vivid and extraordinary natural phenomena on the planet.
 Caused by the earth's magnetic field making contact with charged particles from the sun, the Northern Lights appear to streak across the night sky, creating luminous flashes of colour.

 The best time to see this magnificent event is between September and March, when the skies are at their darkest.
 You'll need to be far north - Iceland, Arctic Scandinavia, Canada and the Yukon are all great places to try.

 August to November

-This is the moment of the year that foodies around the world wait for.
-What better season to take a culinary tour of northern Italy than during the grape-picking season?
+What better season to take a culinary tour of Italy than during harvest time?
 Combine rustic gastronomy with days in the cities to make the most of this uncrowded window, when you'll have more space to linger over the best sights without feeling like a sardine.

 If you love autumn in Europe, New England in the fall should be up there with your travel ambitions.
 Its blazing showcase of scarlets, gold, bronze, purple and orange leaves put the UK's trusty yellows, browns and copper in the shade.
 It's the kind of idealised autumn you see in children's books.